dandavison/delta/README.v0.2.0.md

             but note that in that case delta will calculate line widths assuming tabs occupy one character's width on the screen: if your terminal renders tabs as more than than one character wide then delta's output will look incorrect [default: 4]
-        --word-diff-regex <tokenization-regex>
-            The regular expression used to decide what a word is for the within-line highlight algorithm.
-For less fine- grained matching than the default try --word-diff-regex="\S+" --max-line-distance=1.0 (this is more similar to `git --word-diff`) [default: \w+]
-        --max-line-distance <max-line-distance>
-            The maximum distance between two lines for them to be inferred to be homologous.
-Homologous line pairs are highlighted according to the deletion and insertion operations transforming one into the other [default:
-            0.6]
         --24-bit-color <true-color>
             Whether to emit 24-bit ("true color") RGB color codes.
 Options are auto, always, and never. "auto" means that delta will emit 24-bit color codes iff the environment variable COLORTERM has the value "truecolor" or